 The quilled designs will be in the foreground of your card, so you want to have a nice backdrop too to set it off!
 The card background does not have to be super-fancy, it just needs to complement your quilled design, whatever that may be.
 You can use washi tape, ribbon, or scrap paper in a contrasting pattern for this.

 Stuck as far as what a good basic card layout should look like?
-I encourage you to check out this post for ideas.
-It will help you choose colors and patterns that look good.
+It all comes down to choosing colors and patterns that look good together.

 Quilling Individual Pieces First 🙂

 New to quilling?
 I encourage you to read this post first…it’ll give you the straight dope on the process 😊

 Your proposed card design will involve one, or a few, of the most popular shapes.
 Here is my handy quilling shapes chart I made so I could master the different shapes – feel free to use it as a guide!

 For your designs, you can use a combination of fully coiled and partially coiled shapes together .